MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-external-access.md

-For more information about the free version of Teams and how it works with external access, see [Differences between Microsoft Teams and Microsoft Teams free](https://support.office.com/article/differences-between-microsoft-teams-and-microsoft-teams-free-0b69cf39-eb52-49af-b255-60d46fdf8a9c?ui=en-US&rs=en-US&ad=US).
+To learn how the free version of Teams works with external access, see [Differences between Microsoft Teams and Microsoft Teams free](https://support.office.com/article/differences-between-microsoft-teams-and-microsoft-teams-free-0b69cf39-eb52-49af-b255-60d46fdf8a9c?ui=en-US&rs=en-US&ad=US).

 ## Plan for external access

-External access lets your Teams and Skype for Business users communicate with other users who are outside of your organization.
-By default, your organization can communicate with all external domains.
+By default, external access is turned on in Teams, which means that your organization can communicate with all external domains.
 If you add blocked domains, all other domains will be allowed; and if you add allowed domains, all other domains will be blocked.
 There are three scenarios for setting up external access:

 - **Open federation** - This is the default setting in Teams, and it lets people in your organization find, call, chat, and set up meetings with people external to your organization in any domain.